- Gradual power curve: decent (not bad, not great) during all stages of the game.

 Last, Doom is an amazing unit especially when you don’t have another Demon.
 Swapping a low-level warrior for Kunkka at some point is a great idea (you usually want to include him sooner rather than later, he's an important source of AoE magic damage that you otherwise lack).

-P.S. getting (6) Warriors on the 7th/8th level rather than on 6th is not a bad choice if you are doing it to include powerful backline damage-dealers like Shadow Fiend, Queen of Pain, etc.
+P.S. getting (6) Warriors on the 7th/8th level rather than on 6th is not a bad choice if you are doing it to include powerful backline damage-dealers like Shadow Fiend, Queen of Pain, or try to get to (4) Beasts, etc.

 As mentioned, the (3) Warriors + secondary synergy strat depends mostly on what you are getting in the shop.